ululi1970/PyGlue/README.md

 # PyGlue
-A simple C++ library to pass variables, run code and retrieve data on a Python interpreter from within a C++ code.
+A C++ library to pass variables, run code and retrieve data on a Python interpreter from within a C++ code.
-See the header file and the file main.cpp for examples of use.
+See the header files and the file main.cpp for examples of use.
-This class relies on C++14 features.
+This class relies on C++17 features.
 At the moment, the following types can be passed as arguments and retrieved as return value from function: std::string, int, bool, float and double. array<T> are passed in such a way that a numoy can be aliased to them on the Python side.
 For all types, both const and non const and rvalues arguments are supported.
 However, note that regardless, the symple types (boo, int,..) are always passed by value.
 If a return value is needed, it can be obtained as a return value.
 What this means is that a pointer to the buffer is passed to Python, which thus gives access to the data store.
 In case the variable is flagged as const, the corresponding numpy is flagged as read_ony.
 Attemp to write to it will cause the program to stop.
 A generic class can be passed (by reference) if it implements a PyObject* T::pack() that creates the appropriate data structure (see main.cpp for examples).
 Likewise, a class T that has a copy constructor and an assignment constructor can be created from data generated in Python if it implements a constructor that acepts a PyObject* as argument.